-You will find the contrast in your own friends amazing, as you are encouraged to use your real life as a Laboratory, doing little thought-related experiments on yourself and studying the behavior of actual successful and unsuccessful people you know.
+You will find the contrast in your own friends amazing, as you are encouraged to use your real life as a laboratory, doing little thought and observation experiments on yourself and studying the behavior of actual successful and unsuccessful people you know.
 The observations of the book are all spot-on when applied to real people, even from our current vantage point sixty years in the future.

-When I re-read the book just this weekend, I realized that Mr. Money Mustache has in fact become exactly like David J. Schwartz.
+When I re-read this book in modern times (which I still do about once a year), I realize that Mr. Money Mustache has in fact become exactly like David J. Schwartz.
 We both start each of our golden lessons with an amusing and/or illuminating anecdote.
 We both write in short and punchy sentences.
-And we both believe that the modern world is an Absolutely Excellent place, a dense and flowery jungle completely packed with Mangoes of Opportunity that spray their Juices in our Faces every time we take another muscular step through the foliage.
+And we both believe that the modern world is an absolutely excellent place, a dense and flowery jungle completely packed with Mangoes of Opportunity that spray their juices in our faces every time we take another muscular step through the foliage.

 So if YOU are not already a big thinker, it’s time to start training with a visit to your library to find this book.
 Then maybe I won’t get so many doubters in the comments section*!